HyperKat/ws-navigator_0.5/README.md

                 (move the files from modul path to template path)!
                 It's helpful when you want to build in your own menu trigger or something else.

-  5. add external styles fonts and images to your template root...
-  6. build in wrapper in your template (see index.php in example folder)
+  5. build in wrapper in your template (see index.php in example folder)
-  7. Setup Modul in administration portal
+  6. Setup Modul in administration portal
-  8. Optional -> Need a Login/out Menuitem?
+  7. Optional -> Need a Login/out Menuitem?

         Activate the option use login/out trigger!!!
         Add a menu item, name should contains login!!!